 On top of that, I didn’t feel I had the need to stare at virtual worlds to help me through a training session on the turbo.
 I was quite happy staring at numbers on my Garmin as long as I had music to listen to or something to watch.
 How wrong I was…

-Combine the terrible weather we’ve had this winter and an enforced 2 week isolation on the Isle of Man, so I could spend Christmas with my family, the appeal to find something to help me through indoor training grew.
+In the winter of 2020, the combination of terrible weather and an enforced 2 week isolation period made the appeal to find something to help me through indoor training grow.

 Before I knew it, the Zwift app was installed on my mac and I was picking what colour and length of socks I wanted my avatar to wear (If it’s not white and the tallest option you are wrong).

-I have to admit, it’s got me and I’m not sure i’d be able to train on the turbo without it now.
+I have to admit, it’s got me.
+I’m not sure i’d be able to train on the turbo without it now.

 That’s not racing though…

-Although I’d prefer to ride outside on the road whenever possible, when I’ve had to turn to the turbo or use it for a session after work, I’ve really enjoyed using Zwift.
-But, with only 3 races last year and no sign of when racing will be back in 2021, just using it for training didn’t satisfy that competitive itch.
+Although I’d prefer to ride outside on the road whenever possible.
+When I’ve had to turn to the turbo or use it for a session after work, I’ve really enjoyed using Zwift.
+But, with only 6-7 proper races in the last 2 years, just using it for training didn’t satisfy that competitive itch.

 Then came an offer from a friend, asking if I’d be interested in racing for a fairly local team, Pro-Vision in the WTRL (World Tactical Racing Leagues) Zwift Racing League.
 And with that, I was sucked into the Zwift racing vortex.

 I had no particular goal for starting Zwift racing.
-I didn’t have the target of winning a certain Zwift race or to beat a certain group of people.
-I think the offer to race just gave me something to focus on at a time where we really don’t know when racing in the real world will return.
+They was no target of winning a certain Zwift race or to beat a certain group of people.
+I think the offer to race just gave me something to focus on at a time where we have no idea when racing in the real world will return.

 Why is this a road to Category A?

-Luckily, this rule was also changed before the league started, so I didn’t have to squeeze in 3 races around training before I rode for the team.
-This didn’t stop me from completing 2 races before riding the WTRL Stage 2 Team Time Trial (TTT) with the team though.
+Luckily, this rule was also changed before the league started.
+So, I didn’t have to squeeze in 3 races around training before I rode for the team.
+This didn’t stop me from completing 2 races before riding the WTRL Stage 2 Team Time Trial (TTT) though.

 The Zwift Racing vortex